szorfein/szorfein.github.io/_posts/2018-10-14-CTF-Ch4inRulz.md

 + http://192.168.2.180/development/uploader/upload (CODE:200|SIZE:113)
 ```

-So, look into `/development/uploader/`... to discover a page to upload a file.
-I've try to upload an other file and:
+Go at `/development/uploader/`... to discover a page to upload a file.
+I've try to upload a `.txt` to observe the result:

 ```txt
 File is an image - image/jpeg.Sorry, only JPG, JPEG, PNG & GIF files are allowed.Sorry, your file was not uploaded.
 ```

-Ok, we'll upload a gif with a payload, let's check how make this...
+Ok, we will use a php reverse shell and disguise it in `gif`, let's check how make this :)
 After few time on google, i've found a post [here](https://blackpentesters.blogspot.com/2013/08/gif-image-xss.html).
-In resume, we can add a gif header hexa code (GIF89a - this value is in any gif image) at the beginnig of any file, so we need a php reverse shell.
+In resume, we can add a gif header (GIF89a) at the beginnig of our script, this may be enough to fool the website.
 I use a reverse shell found in the package `webshells`, source `https://github.com/BlackArch/webshells`.

     $ cp /usr/share/webshells/php/php-reverse-shell.php ./